nytimes/react-tracking/README.md

   - `dispatch`, which is a function to use instead of the default dispatch behavior.
 See the section on custom `dispatch()` later in this document.
   - `dispatchOnMount`, when set to `true`, dispatches the tracking data when the component mounts to the DOM.
 When provided as a function will be called on componentDidMount with all of the tracking context data as the only argument.
   - `process`, which is a function that can be defined once on some top-level component, used for selectively dispatching tracking events based on each component's tracking data.
 See more details later in this document.
-  - `forwardRef`, when set to `true`, adding a ref to the connected wrapper component will actually return the instance of the wrapped component.
+  - `forwardRef`, when set to `true`, adding a ref to the wrapped component will actually return the instance of the underlying component.
+Default is `false`.

 #### `tracking` prop